Figurative Language

 Use figurative language that your readers will understand and appreciate.

-Read and practice
+Read and Practice

 Read examples of good figurative language and practice writing your own to improve your skills.